Exploring Egypt

 From crawling into ancient tombs to pitching baskets into the Nile, our time in Luxor is always unforgettable.
 We're retracing the steps of Moses and exploring the heart of Upper Egypt.

-Some amazing opportunities
+Some more amazing opportunities

 For curated itineraries that offer deeper cultural connections and biblical study, email us a BibleLandExplorer@gmail.com to learn about these four upcoming Egypt study-tours.